2024 Wisconsin State Assembly election: District 28

 Incumbent Republican Gae Magnafici declined to seek re-election, leaving this district open.
 In the primary Robin Kreibich, a former representative for the Wisconsin's 93rd Assembly district, faced off against Brady Penfield, a student at the University of Wisconsin–River Falls and defeated him by a margin of 45 votes.
 During the campaign, Penfield had run to the right of Kreibich and had the support of the St. Croix County Republican Party.
-Kreibich defeated Democrat Danielle Johnson, a veterinarian, in the general election.
+Kreibich defeated Democrat Danielle Johnson, a veterinarian, in the general election by a 33-point margin.